-If alternative routes are available, describe the number and location of the for the proposed facility (alternative routes must be considered in order to Explain why these alternative routes were not selected: Is this facility proposed to be installed upon existing utility poles or other facilities within Class A or B? 🗌 Yes 🗌 No Are the alternative locations visually more undesirable?
-If yes, please explain.
-Support your explanation with photographic evidence Yes Te and other No documentation: Is undergrounding the proposed utility technically feasible?
-If no, please explain.
-Support your claim with geotechnical reports or simil your research: Yes Yes ar evidence No obtained during Will the cost of undergrounding adversely affect utility consumer rates?
-If yes, please explain.
-Provide detailed calculations or analyses to support Yes Your claim: 🗌 No Will the cost of undergrounding have an adverse affect on the long-term economics of the utility? 🗌 Yes 🗌 No If yes, please explain.
-Provide detailed data supporting your claim: 4.
+If alternative routes are available, describe the number and location of the alternative routes considered for the proposed facility (alternative routes must be considered in order to Explain why these alternative routes were not selected: Is this facility proposed to be installed upon existing utility poles or other facilities within Class A or B?
+Yes □ No Are the alternative locations visually more undesirable? ☐ Yes □No If yes, please explain.
+Support your explanation with photographic evidence e and other documentation: Is undergrounding the proposed utility technically feasible?
+Yes □ No If no, please explain.
+Support your claim with geotechnical reports or similar your research: ar evidence obtained during Will the cost of undergrounding adversely affect utility consumer rates?
+Yes □ No If yes, please explain.
+Provide detailed calculations or analyses to support your claim: Will the cost of undergrounding have an adverse affect on the long-term economics of the utility? ☐ Yes □No If yes, please explain.
+Provide detailed data supporting your claim: Additional Information 4.
 Additional Information Provide additional information in support of this Variance Request: